Coming out Creative

 Our earliest career aspirations are pretty predictable—if we all stuck to those goals there’d be a TON of vets and doctors and teachers out there.
 As we start to form individual identities, our goals diversify, and we actually consider what feels right and exciting for our developing personalities.
 The sportscaster, lawyer, marine biologist years.
 I think these are some of our most authentic aspirations—we’re old enough to realize what brings us joy, but we’re still untroubled by the pressures and realities of the adult world.
 I wanted to be a designer.
 SO BAD.

 I really wanted to be a fashion designer.
 I drew shoes and dresses and purses in the margin of every notebook and on the back of every restaurant napkin.
 I wore my mom’s clothes constantly and dreamed of someday being big enough to have a wardrobe like hers.
 One day I realized that people designed spaces too and I was determined that was what I would do.
-From the time I was eight to probably 15, all I wanted to do was be and interior designer.
+From the time I was eight to probably 15, all I wanted to be was an interior designer.

 As I grew up my love for fashion and interior design was constant, but I started to form a new identity.
 I was doing well in school and was put in a gifted-and-talented program.
 My life became less and less creative and eventually I abandoned my goal of being a designer.
 I convinced myself it was silly and frivolous.
 I was excelling in and genuinely enjoy my science classes, so I stuck with that.